operand/agency/README.md

 # API Overview

 In `everything`, all entities are represented as instances of the base class `Operator`.
-This includes all humans, software, and AI agents. `Operator` is a base class similar to `object` in python or many other object-oriented languages.
+This includes all humans, software, or AI agents.

-All `Operator` subclasses expose actions which may be invoked by other operators, by simply defining methods on the class.
+`Operator` can be thought of as a base class similar to "Object" in many object-oriented languages.
+All `Operator` subclasses may expose "actions" which can be invoked by others, by simply defining methods on the class.

-A `Space` is itself a subclass of `Operator` and is used to group `Operator`'s together and facilitate communication among them.
-As an `Operator` subclass, it may also be addressed and acted on directly by other operators.

-An `Operator` cannot communicate with other operators until it is first added to a `Space`.
+A `Space` is itself a subclass of `Operator` and is used to group multiple `Operator`'s together and facilitate the communication among them.
+It can be thought of as both a collection of `Operator`'s and "router" of their communication.
+An `Operator` cannot communicate with others until it is first added to a `Space`.

 Since `Space`'s are `Operator`'s themselves, they may be nested, allowing for namespacing and hierarchical organization of the `Operator`'s in your application.

-So the two base classes of `Operator` and `Space` together create a simple API for defining complex systems that mix AI, human, and traditional computing systems.
+So to summarize, the two classes of `Operator` and `Space` together create a simple API for defining and integrating complex multimodal applications that mix AI, human, and traditional computing systems.

-Let's walk through a thorough example to see how this works in practice.
+Let's walk through a thorough example to see how this all works in practice.

 ## Walkthrough

-> **WARNING:**\
-Running `everything` may result in exposing your computer to access by any connected `Operator` including AI agents.
-Please understand the risks before using this software and do not configure it for OS access otherwise.\
-\
-If you want to enable OS access, to allow for file I/O for example, I HIGHLY RECOMMEND using a Docker container to prevent direct access to your host, allowing you to limit the resources and directories it may access.

 _Please note that the example classes used in this walkthrough are implemented for you to explore and try out, but should be considered "proof of concept"